High-temperature quantum coherence of spinons in a rare-earth spin chain

 Magnetism is the oldest quantum phenomenon, known for nearly 2500 years before it was understood following the discovery of electron spin \cite{Uhlenbeck_Nature1926} and the invention of quantum mechanics \cite{Dirac_book}.
-In addition to simple ferromagnetism, quantum theory predicts a great variety of other entangled spin states, such as in exactly solved antiferromagnetic spin-1/2 chains \cite{Bethe_1931}, where spins are entangled at all distances but have no static order.
-Consequently, spin systems are widely considered for quantum information applications requiring processing, transmission, and storage of entangled states.
-Quantum computation and communication algorithms using spin chains \cite{Bose_PRL2003,CamposVenuti_PRL2007,Tserkovnyak_PRA2011,Marchukov_NatComm2016,Thompson_NJP2016}, fractional and topological excitations in quantum spin liquids \cite{Kitaev_AnnPhys2003,Broholm_Science2020,Semeghini_Science2021}, as well as magnons in ordered ferro- and antiferro-magnets \cite{Andrich_NPJQM2017,LachanceQuirion_2019,Chumak_2022} are being investigated.
+Beyond simple ferromagnetism, quantum theory predicts a great variety of other collective spin states, such as in exactly solved antiferromagnetic spin-1/2 chains \cite{Bethe_1931}, where spins exhibit long-range quantum entanglement but no static magnetic order.
+Consequently, spin systems are widely considered for quantum information applications requiring quantum-coherent processing, transmission, and storage of entangled states.
+Quantum computation and communication algorithms using spin chains \cite{Bose_PRL2003,CamposVenuti_PRL2007,Tserkovnyak_PRA2011,Marchukov_NatComm2016,Thompson_NJP2016}, fractional and topological excitations in quantum spin liquids \cite{Kitaev_AnnPhys2003,Broholm_Science2020,Semeghini_Science2021}, as well as magnons in ordered ferro- and antiferro-magnets \cite{Andrich_NPJQM2017,LachanceQuirion_2019,Chumak_2022} are currently being investigated.